Thousands of Algerian protesters demand reforms, presidential vote delay

 demonstrators now demand the resignation of interim officials in charge of supervising the vote, including interim president Abdelkader Bensalah, who replaced Bouteflika for 90 days until the election, and Prime Minister Noureddine Bedoui.

-“No to the July 4 election,” protesters draped in national flags chanted as they marched in central Algiers.
+“No to the July 4 election,” protesters draped in national flags chanted as thay marched in central Algiers.
 Many held up banners that read: “Bensalah go, Bedoui go”.

 Similar protests broke out in Algeria’s other main cities, including Annaba, Oran and Constantine.

-The political source said the transition period, which is due to end a few days after the scheduled July 4 election, could be extended by at least three months.
+The political source said the transtion period, which is due to end a few days after the scheduled July 4 election, could be extended by at least three months.

-“Time is running out and organisers have not finished preparations for the vote,” the source said.
+“Time is runing out and organisers have not finished preparations for the vote,” the source said.

 Armed forces chief of staff Lieutenant General Ahmed Gaed Salah said last week that elections were the only way to get out of the crisis, but did not mention a date for the vote.

-He reiterated calls for appeasement, mentioning the army’s positive response to demonstrators’ demands for the prosecution of people seen as corrupt.
+He reietrated calls for appeasement, mentioning the army’s positive response to demonstrators’ demands for the prosecution of people seen as corrupt.

 Bouetflika’s youngest brother Said and two former intelligence generals have been put in custody on charges of harming the army’s authority and plotting against state authority.